Rotterdam Travel Guide

 Rotterdam, Netherlands © Michielverbeek

-Rotterdam hasn't forgotten its history though, and there are a number of museums where you can catch glimpses of its illustrious past, including those dedicated to natural history, maritime history, photography, art, architecture, World War II, and the Netherlands' rail system.
-Rotterdam is also a multicultural city, with larger immigrant populations than most of the Netherlands, and this is evident in the diversity of restaurants and neighbourhoods within the city.
+Rotterdam hasn't forgotten its roots, though, despite its modern look and feel.
+Its museums cover art, World War II, architecture, photography, maritime history, natural history, and the Netherlands' rail system.
+Rotterdam is also a multicultural city, with larger immigrant populations than most of the Netherlands.

 Become our Rotterdam Travel Expert

 We are looking for contributors for our Rotterdam travel guide.
 If you are a local, a regular traveller to Rotterdam or a travel professional with time to contribute and answer occasional forum questions, please contact us.